athosfranco/athosfranco/README.md

 <p align="center">
  <img src="https://raw.githubusercontent.com/athosfranco/athosfranco/main/namedev.png" align="center" alt="Athos Dev" />

  <h3 align="center">Hi!
 My name is Athos Franco.
-I am 26 years old Web Developer.
-My main language is JavaScript and i use modern javascript-related technologies and frameworks to develop web solutions.
+I'm  a 26 years old web developer.
+My main languages are JavaScript and Java.
+I use the entire ecosystem of modern technologies that exist in both languages to develop great solutions for the web.
 You can see my <a href="https://athosfranco.netlify.app/">Portfolio</a> here. </h3>

- <h4 align="center"> 🌱 I'm currently learning Java, PostgreSQL and Back End Development.</h4>

 </p>